This information has been updated on 16 December, 2021.

 On-Arrival Requirements / During the Stay

-- At the final destination of entry, present the required documents to the Immigration/health Control officer to carry out the checks, then proceed through the Immigration procedures.
+- Present the required documents to the Immigration/Health Control officer to carry out the checks, then proceed through the Immigration procedures.

-- If testing negative for COVID-19, travellers are free to go anywhere within the Blue Zone Sandbox destination.
+- If testing negative for COVID-19, travellers are free to go anywhere in Thailand.
 They will receive an ATK for a self-antigen test on Day 5-6.

 - If testing positive for COVID-19, travellers will be referred to a healthcare facility for appropriate medical treatment, for which the expenses must be covered by the required insurance, or national healthcare coverage for Thais and eligible foreign expatriates.